Klaipėda Region: Demographics

 Overall, Prussian Lithuanians were more rural than Germans; the number of Lithuanian speakers in the city of Klaipėda itself increased over time due to urbanization and migration from villages into cities and later also from remaining Lithuania (in the city of Klaipėda, Lithuanian-speaking people made up 21.5% in 1912, 32.6% in 1925, and 38.7% in 1932*).
 Foreign citizens might include some Germans who opted for German citizenship instead of Lithuanian although the German government pressured local Germans to take Lithuanian citizenship so that the German presence would remain.
 There were more Lithuanian-speakers in the north of the region (Klaipėdos apskritis and Šilutės apskritis) than in the south (Pagėgių apskritis).
 Other locals included people of other nationalities who had citizenship in Lithuania, such as Jews.

-In the 1930s, a novel by local author Ieva Simonaitytė based on family history illustrated the centuries-old German–Lithuanian relations in the region.
+In the 1930s, Aukštujų Šimonių likimas (The Fate of Šimoniai from Aukštujai), a novel by local author Ieva Simonaitytė was published, illustrating the centuries-old German–Lithuanian relations in the region whilst being based on family history.